IBM/wc-devops-utilities/doc/ArchitectureDesign.md

 The core component in DevOps Utilities are DeployController /  Vault / Nexus.
 They are the `Long Run Pod`.
 There also have independent component like SupportContainer /  DeploySlave, They are the `Temporary Run Pod`.
-All those Utilities are Dockerlized, so you can easy leverage Kubernetes platform to deploy it without any manually setup.
+All those Utilities are Dockerlized, so you can easily leverage Kubernetes platform to deploy it without any manually setup.

 DevOps Utilities mainly leverage the Jenkins's capacity of task scheduling and the Kubernetes's capacity of resource scheduling.
 So when user trigger some long run or asynchronous action through Jenkins Job ( for example Helm Install / Build Docker Image ),